Automattic/jetpack/docker/README.md

 ngrok start jetpack jetpack-sftp
 ```

+You can inspect traffic between your WordPress/Jetpack container and WordPress.com using [the inspector](https://ngrok.com/docs#inspect).

 ### Configuring Jetpack Rewind with Ngrok tunnel

 You should now be able to configure [Jetpack Rewind](https://jetpack.com/support/backups/) credentials point to your Docker container: